bivex/metala/README.md

-# Swifta
+# metala

-Swifta is a simple, scalable monolith for parsing Swift source code through ANTLR while keeping the architecture clean enough for future semantic analysis, indexing, and export pipelines.
+Metala is a simple, scalable monolith for parsing Metal Shading Language (MSL) source code through ANTLR while keeping the architecture clean enough for future semantic analysis, indexing, and export pipelines.

 The project starts from the domain, not from the framework:

-* business goal: convert Swift source into a stable structural model for downstream tooling
+* business goal: convert MSL source into a stable structural model for downstream tooling
 * architectural style: DDD-inspired layered monolith with hexagonal boundaries
-* parser engine: ANTLR4 with the public Swift 5 grammar from `antlr/grammars-v4`, plus a reproducible Python-compatibility patch step
+* parser engine: ANTLR4 with a Metal Shading Language grammar targeting MSL 2.x, plus a reproducible Python-compatibility patch step
 * current delivery channel: CLI that parses a file or a directory and returns versioned JSON

 ## What the system does

 Today the system supports:

-* **Parsing Swift code**
+* **Parsing Metal code**
-  * parsing one Swift file
+  * parsing one Metal file
-  * parsing a directory of Swift files
+  * parsing a directory of Metal files
   * extracting a lightweight structural model: imports, type declarations, functions, variables, and extensions
   * reporting syntax diagnostics as part of the contract